Hoc opus, hic liber est: Nigel Short’s ‘Winning’ and other chess books

 One of the reasons for my admiration of Nigel is that he succeeded in two areas where I harboured ambitions, but ultimately failed.
 These are winning the World Championship and taking a high post in FIDÉ.
 As far as the former is concerned I never made it past the first qualifying stage (known as the Zonal) , while I spectacularly failed to be elected as FIDÉ General Secretary in 1986.

-Short’s travails with his national federation bring to mind an episode from another illuminating new book from Elk and Ruby: by Sergei Tkachenko.
-Here we a brush with death at the hands of Soviet executioners for the immortal Alexander Alekhine.
+Short’s travails with his national federation bring to mind an episode from another illuminating new book from Elk and Ruby: Yakov Vilner, the first Ukrainian Chess Champion and the first USSR Chess Composition Champion: a world champion’s favorite composers by Sergei Tkachenko.
+Here we learn the truth about a brush with death at the hands of Soviet executioners for the immortal Alexander Alekhine.
 Tkachenko writes:

 “Gradually, I managed to put together a true account of those events.
 I found clear evidence that the versions that Alekhine was saved by important Soviet functionaries were incorrect.
 Historical facts and memoirs pointed to the undoubted fact that his salvation was down to the modest Jewish lad Yakov Vilner, who, at the time the Grandmaster was arrested, was working as a clerk in the Odessa Revolutionary Tribunal.”